fermyon/developer/content/spin/install.md

 ## Installing Spin

-Spin runs on Linux (amd64), macOS (Intel and Apple Silicon) and Windows with WSL2 (amd64).
+Spin runs on Linux (amd64 and arm64), macOS (Intel and Apple Silicon), and Windows with WSL2 (amd64).

 There are multiple ways to install Spin.
 The easiest is to use the installer script, hosted on this site.

-This command will install the latest version of Spin in you current directory.
+This command will install the latest version of Spin in your current directory.

 <!-- @selectiveCpy -->